TacitusDave/TacitusDave/README.md

 ## 📈 Philosophy

-> Great software is not only functional—it is secure, scalable, reliable, and built to create lasting value.
+> Great software is not only functional.
+It is secure, scalable, reliable, and built to create lasting value.

 Always learning.
 Always building.
 Always improving.